BK489/BK489/README.md

 ░▒▓███████▓▒░░░░▒▓█▓▒░░▒▓█▓▒░░░░░░░░░░▒▓█▓▒░░░░▒▓██████▓▒░░░░░▒▓██████▓░
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-Hi there, I'm Beck. a UK Computer Science Grad who loves a good project.
+Hi there, I'm Beck.
+I'm a UK Computer Science Grad who loves a good project.
 Check out my repositories and feel free to drop me a message.